AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 being explored.
 In the meantime, AMReX's timers can be used to report some generic timers that are useful in categorizing an application.

-Due to the asynchonous launching of GPU kernels, any AMReX timers inside of asynchronous regions or inside GPU kernels will not measure useful information.
+Due to the asynchronous launching of GPU kernels, any AMReX timers inside of asynchronous regions or inside GPU kernels will not measure useful information.
 However, since the :cpp:`MFIter` synchronizes when being destroyed, any timer wrapped around an :cpp:`MFIter` loop will yield a